riot/riot.github.io/compare.md

 Conceptually Riot is the same thing but there are differences:

-1. Riot updates only the elements that have changed resulting to less DOM operations.
+- Riot updates only the elements that have changed resulting to less DOM operations

-2. Polymer syntax is more complex and requires one to study more books.
+- Polymer syntax is more complex and requires one to study more books

-3. Individual components are imported with HTML `link rel="import"`.
+- Individual components are imported with HTML `link rel="import"`.
 Polyfills must resort to queued up XHRs, which makes it painfully slow.
-Riot tags are imported with `script src` and multiple tags can be combined with regular tooling.
+Riot tags are imported with `script src` and multiple tags can be combined with regular tooling

-4. Polymer uses two-way data binding while riot uses one-way data binding.
+- Polymer uses two-way data binding while riot uses one-way data binding

-5. No ability to perform server side rendering.
+- No ability to perform server side rendering

 ### 22x bigger